Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Methods

-Raw medical claims data consists of series of billing codes in several dialects (ICD9/10, HCPCS, RUG, HIPPS, etc).
-We down-sampled diagnostic (Dx) and procedure (Tx) codes, from their original dialects to multilevel Clinical Classification Software (CCS) codes~\cite{HCUPUSToolsSoftware}.
-CCS codes are clinically curated hierarchical categories that are potentially more tractable for analysis and interpretation.
-Mapping to CCS drastically decreases the dimensionality of the dataset and helps to separate the health-specific information in billing codes from noisy reimbursement-specific details.
+\textbf{Feature engineering:} Medical claims data consists of series of billing codes in several dialects (ICD9/10, HCPCS, RUG, HIPPS, etc).
+We down-sampled diagnostic (Dx) and procedure (Tx) codes, from their original dialects to multilevel Clinical Classification Software (CCS) codes~\citep{ahrqHCUPUSToolsSoftware2022}.
+CCS codes are clinically curated hierarchical categories that are more tractable for analysis and interpretation.
+Mapping to CCS drastically removes redundancy in the vocabulary of the dataset and helps to separate the health-specific information in billing codes from noisy reimbursement-specific details.

 We used AHRQ Healthcare Cost and Utilization Project (HCUP) databases in order to tag codes for comorbidities, chronic conditions, surgical flags, utilization flags, and procedure flags.
 Included within skilled nursing facility (SNF) and home health (HH) claim codes are also activities of daily living (ADL) assessments.
 We converted these codes to ADL scores, where higher scores correspond to lower functional ability.
 We also incorporated CMS's risk adjustment methodology, hierarchical condition categories (HCC), as model predictors.

-Since the CMS LDS contains beneficiary county codes, we also incorporated the urban rural index and social economic scale as model features.
+The CMS LDS contains beneficiary county codes that we used to incorporate the urban rural index and social economic scale as model features.
 Together with beneficiary race information and Medicaid state buy-in, these variables allowed for some measure of social determinants of health.

-We encoded CCS and other code mappings into numerical vectors by counting the number of incidences of each permissible code.
+We encoded CCS and other code mappings into numerical vectors by counting the incidences of each permissible code.
 In the case of CCS, which is multilevel, we truncated codes at each of the first two levels and counted at each level.
 Altogether, the numerically encoded derived features constituted a vector of size $p=1072,$ which encompassed both concurrent episode codes and the past four quarters of history, where CCS was truncated to the first level for history.